lydieb92/Real-Estate-Toronto-2020-2024-/README.md

 ## GDP Growth Rate Per Year (2020-2023)

-I created an SQL query to display and format the GDP Growth Rate annually from 2020 to 2023.
+I created an SQL query to display and format the annual GDP Growth Rate from 2020 to 2023.
 ``` sql
 SELECT
    EXTRACT(YEAR FROM year) AS year,